-Why launch a new funding line?
+Why launch this funding line?

-Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) has launched a new funding line as part of its activities in connection with Agenda 2030 for Sustainable Development.
+In 2016, Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) has launched a new funding line as part of its activities in connection with Agenda 2030 for Sustainable Development.
 It provides an opportunity for youth groups from Germany and countries in Africa, Asia or Latin America to conduct exchange projects together, enabling them to take an active role in shaping global society in a sustainable manner.

 Promoting global citizenship

 The new "Exchange projects in the context of Agenda 2030" funding line adds a development-related youth-group exchange component to the weltwärts programme.
 Designed for young people between the ages of 16 and 30 from Germany and the Global South, the aim is to enhance their ability to understand global issues through participation in youth group exchanges.
 They will be able to recognise their own responsibility as global citizens and actively take on responsibility for future issues facing the global community.
 The funding line is particularly targeted to youth groups that have previously not concentrated on development issues.
 In the pilot phase, it will focus on exchanges between Germany and African partners.